 Physical Computing with Arduino

 Get introduced to the Arduino micro-contoller, a well-supported and versatile physical computing platform, most appropriate for grades 9 and up.
 Use our tutorials to learn and practice coding basics and troubleshooting strategies.
 Learn breadboard wiring, and explore the functionality of electronics devices including photocells, pushbuttons, relays, servo motors, and distance sensors.
 Learn in a supportive environment and take home an extensive kit of starter materials.

 Explore music through simple, engaging hands-on project builds, and find new opportunities to connect it to your classroom.
 These workshops are based on activities we have led with students in our space and in a program we are developing in Chile.
 No problems getting these kids to do the math, engineering, or building!
 Take both classes or just one:

-- Class 2 - intro to acoustics and music theory - learn a few basic carpentry skills to build melodic instruments from wood, and use your new creations to explore the theory and physics of music-making.
+- Class 2 - DIY Acoustic Learn a few basic carpentry skills to build melodic instruments from wood, and use your new creations to explore the theory and physics of music-making.